Complex care nursing is increasingly recognised as being vital for supporting people with a range... Read more...

 The LGBTQ+ community refers to those with lesbian, gay or bisexual sexual orientations, transgender and queer/questioning gender identities, while the + refers to other minority sexualities and identities.

-Gender identity concerns a person’s personal identification.
-They may identify as male, female, neither male nor female (non-binary), a mixture of male and female (bigender), and many more variants.
+Gender identity concerns personal identification.
+An individual may identify as male, female, neither male nor female (non-binary), a mixture of male and female (bigender), or one of the many other gender expressions.

 How can you prevent homophobia or discrimination in care?: